Bathgate: Music

 Bathgate was home to rock band Goodbye Mr Mackenzie in the 1980s and 1990s, a success of the local college's Music Industry course.

 Transport

-Road

 Bathgate has easy access to the M8 motorway via Junctions 3A and 4, linking the town to Edinburgh, Inverclyde via Glasgow and towns in between.
 The A801 links Bathgate to the M9 via Polmont.

-Bus

-Bus Services in Bathgate are co-ordinated by West Lothian Council and are provided principally by McGill's Scotland East, Lothian Country Buses, SD Travel and E&M Horsburgh.
+Bus Services in Bathgate are co-ordinated by West Lothian Council and are provided principally by Lothian Country Buses, SD Travel and E&M Horsburgh.
 Frequent and daily direct services exist to Falkirk, Westfield, Armadale, Blackridge, Whitburn, Fauldhouse, Torphichen, Linlithgow, Broxburn, Uphall, Newbridge, Deans, Livingston, East Calder and Edinburgh.

-A summary of the main bus routes is listed below by operator: